Video game modding: Game support

 A game that allows modding is said to be moddable, and the extent to which a game can be modded is called its moddability.
-In general, moddable games will define gameplay variables in text or other non proprietary format files and have graphics of a standard format, such as bitmaps.
+In general, moddable games will define gameplay variables in text or other non-proprietary format files and have graphics of a standard format, such as bitmaps.
 Developers can also foster mod-friendliness by making source files more accessible, such as Doom separating its art assets from the main program.
-Released in 2007, Supreme Commander was developed with the goal of being the as customisable as possible through mods.
+Released in 2007, Supreme Commander was developed with the goal of being the as customizable as possible through mods.
 Some mods increase moddability by adding scripting support or externalizing underlying code.
-In 2025, mod authors released a script extender for The Elder Scrolls IV: Oblivion Remastered, which has no official mod support, within less than six hours after the game's release.
+In 2025, mod authors released a script extender for The Elder Scrolls IV: Oblivion Remastered, which has no official mod support, in less than six hours after the game's release.

 Video game developer reception of player contribution in creating new material for games and mod-communities is varied.
 Some software companies openly accept and even encourage such communities, with moddability being a contributing factor to the some games' success.
 Others have chosen to enclose their games in heavily policed copyright or Intellectual Property regimes (IPR) and shut down sites infringing on their ownership of a game.